 How to search

-The easiest way to search our catalogue is to type a word or two in the main search box at the top of the page and hit enter or the magnifying glass symbol.
-It’s just like searching Google, only you'll be looking in the State Library's collections.
+Start by typing a word or two in the main Search box at the top of the page and hit enter or the magnifying glass symbol.

 Entering your search terms

 Here are a few tips that can help you with your search.